senyor/peerio-desktop/docs/development.md

 ## git hooks

-There are several git hooks configured, some of them are optional and you can opt in by creating `.opt-in` file in repository root (it's git ignored).
+There are several git hooks configured.
+Some of them are optional, and you can opt in by creating `.opt-in` file in repository root (it's git ignored).

-`.opt-in` file should contain optional hooks names one per line.
+`.opt-in` file should contain optional hooks names, one per line:
-Add `link-sdk` to enable workaround for npm bug that removes linked repository.
-This hook will re-link icebear sdk after every `npm install`.
+* `link-sdk` will copy latest icebear sdk sources from local clone before building sdk sources.
+It will also watch local clone for changes when using `npm start`
-Add `lint` to run code validation before commit, commit will fail if there are any issues.
+* `lint` will run code validation before commit.
+Commit will fail if there are any issues.
-Add `npm-install` to never ever forget to run `npm install` after package.json was changed in result of branch change/merge/pull.
+* `npm-install` to never ever forget to run `npm install` after package.json was changed in result of branch change/merge/pull.

+There is already a file in the repo root called `.opt-in.example` which you can copy or rename.

 ## Logging